Australian Made Crowns & Bridges

 Depending upon your private health option with your current provider, most private insurers cover a generous percentage of the dental crown and tooth restoration treatment.

-Generally dental crowns are part of insurers “major/extras” cover.
+Generally, ceramic dental crowns are part of insurers’ “major/extras” cover.
 Please contact your insurer to clarify your options.

-As a result of each patients teeth being individually unique, there are multiple factors that may effect the cost of crowns.
+As a result of each patient’s teeth being individually unique, there are multiple factors that may affect the cost of crowns.
 These may include the location of the tooth, sizing, and material.
-The damage to your current tooth may also effect the overall costing of your dental crown since your tooth or teeth need to be repaired prior to applying a crown.
+The damage to your current tooth may also affect the overall cost of your dental crown since your tooth or teeth need to be repaired prior to applying a crown.

-An average estimate of our dental crowns would be $1,350 per tooth.
+An average cost estimate of our dental crowns would be $1,600 per tooth*.
 Please take note of the above factors that may vary this pricing.
+This may influence the cost to be lower or more than this average cost estimation.
+Particularly if prior treatment is required such as extraction, gum disease, and filling on neighbouring teeth.

 Implementing a crown on your tooth should be painless.
 If you’re concerned of the process or have sensitive teeth, usually our dentists will apply an anesthetic numbing agent.